The HL7 SAIF

 HL7 SAIF LinksAn introduction to the H77 Services-Aware Interoperability Framework can be found on the HL7 wiki and more details on the SAIF Main Page.
 The SAIF development is governed by the HL7 International Architecture Board (ArB).

-Health Level Seven® International (HL7®), the global authority for interoperability in healthcare information technology with members in 55 countries, today announced that the HL7 FHIR Foundation is now working with Google to support HL7's Fast Healthcare Interoperability Resources (FHIR) standard and the FHIR community using Google Cloud Platform.
+Health Level Seven® International (HL7®), the global authority for interoperability in healthcare information technology (IT) with members in 55 countries, today announced the appointment of Andy Truscott, managing director of health technology consulting at Accenture, to the HL7 Board of Directors.

 Didn't find what you were looking for?
 Try the HL7 Search Engine: